 As Christians, we are agents of God’s love.
 Seriously!
 That is a calling that is given within our heart from the moment we receive Jesus as our Lord and Savior!
-We are given the assignment to shine for Him.
+We are given the assignment to shine for Him!
 2 Corinthians 5:18 NLT says, “All this newness of life is from God, who brought us back to Himself through what Christ did.
-And God has given us the ministry of reconciliation – the task of reconciling people to Himself.”
+And God has given us the ministry of reconciliation – the task (joy) of reconciling people to Himself.”

 When a person becomes a new believer in Christ, something supernatural happens.
-Their eyes are spiritually open and because of the Holy Spirit who comes to live within them upon receiving Jesus, they begin to see the world and life through God’s eyes for their very first time.
+Their eyes spiritually open.
+The Holy Spirit instantly comes to live within them upon receiving Jesus and they begin to see the world and life through God’s eyes for their very first time.
 Jesus called this being born again.
 In John 3:3 (NIV) Jesus declared, “I tell you the truth, no one can see the kingdom of God unless he is born again.”

 We are given the joy of sharing the love of Jesus but it won’t always feel like a joy.
 Sometimes we will share and people will listen and receive every word we say.
 Sometimes people will write you off as a kook.
-The Apostle Paul said it like this, 2 Corinthians 2:15-16 (NLT)”Our lives are a Christ-like fragrance rising up to God.
-But this fragrance is perceived differently by those who are being saved and by those who are perishing.
+The Apostle Paul said it like this in, 2 Corinthians 2:15-16 (NLT) “Our lives are a Christ-like fragrance rising up to God.
+But this fragrance is perceived differently by those who are being saved and by those who are perishing (rejecting Christ).
 To those who are perishing, we are a dreadful smell of death and doom.
-But to those who are being saved, we are a life-giving perfume.
-And who is adequate for such a task as this?”
+But to those who are being saved, we are a life-giving perfume…”

 It is the most wonderful feeling in the world when you lead someone to Christ.
 It can also hurt terribly when someone rejects Jesus because it feels like they are rejecting you!
 This is especially true when it’s someone you care about.
 But as Jesus said, they aren’t rejecting you.
-They are rejecting Him.
-So, don’t take it as a personal rejection.
+They’re rejecting Him.
+So, we can’t allow ourselves to take it as a personal rejection.
 When the seed (sharing God’s promise of eternal life) has been planted within them, it will live within them forever.
 For that reason we can live with the hope that one day, it will sprout within them and they will receive Christ!
-As the saying goes, “It’s not over till it’s over.
+As the saying goes, “It’s not over till it’s over.”

-The Apostle Paul was delivering Christians to prison when the Lord got a hold of Him.
-When Paul received Jesus, the eyes of his heart were open and he did a complete 180 degree turn and became one of the greatest soul winners in the history of mankind.
-The very person who rejects you today, may mull over what you said and mull it over in their heart.
+The Apostle Paul was arresting and delivering Christians to prison when the Lord got a hold of Him.
+When Paul received Jesus, the eyes of his heart were open and he did a complete 180 degree turn in his life.
+He became one of the greatest soul winners in the history of mankind.
+The very person who rejects you today, will continue to think about what you said and mull it over in their heart.
 Especially if you pray for them.
-One day they may have a change of heart another day.
-This is our prayer for all whom attempt to reach with the love of Jesus!
+One day they may have a change of heart.
+This is the hope and prayer of all whom attempt to reach others with the love of Jesus!
 Praying for them is watering the seed planted within them.

-The reason I am writing this today is to say that the persecution you may experience for living a passionate Christian walk and sharing your faith, is a sign that you are having an impact for the Lord.
-Know one wants to purposely draw persecution, yet when you do share Jesus’ love in the multitude of ways that you can and are led to, persecution will come.
+The reason I’m writing this today is to say that the persecution you may experience for living a passionate Christian walk and sharing your faith, is a sign that you are having an impact for the Lord.
+No one wants to purposely draw persecution, yet when you do share Jesus’ love in the multitude of ways that you can and are led to, persecution could come.
 The devil will find ways to try to stop or discourage you.
 Your family may reject you.
 Your boss may threaten you.
-Your friends may look at you as someone who has become a religious nut!
+Your friends may think you’ve become a religious nut!
 Many of mine did and that hurt.
-But if they do accept Jesus, you have been used of God to help save their soul and it will have been so worth it!
+But if they do accept Jesus, you’ve been used of God to help save their soul for all eternity!
+It will have been so worth it!

 Persecution will come when you live your life passionately for the Lord.
 Sometimes people may hate you just because of what you represent.
-Your love and godly lifestyle may make them feel guilty.
+Your love and godly lifestyle may make them feel guilty about their own life.
 Some people may attack you because they have a hard heart and are evil.
 They may lie and find ways to come against you.
 When this happens, Pray 2 Thessalonians.
 3:2 (NLT) which says, “Pray first that the Lord’s message will spread rapidly and be honored wherever it goes, just as when it came to you.
 Pray, too, that we will be saved from wicked and evil people, for not everyone believes in the Lord.
-But the Lord is faithful; he will make you strong and guard you from the evil one.”
+But the Lord is faithful; He will make you strong and guard you from the evil one.”

 Matthew 5:10 & 12 (NLT) “God blesses those who are persecuted for doing right, for the Kingdom of Heaven is theirs…Be happy about it!
 Be very glad!
 For a great reward awaits you in heaven.
 And remember, the ancient prophets were persecuted in the same way.”